JeremiahKoeiman/obsidian-note-highlighter/README.md

 # Obsidian Note Highlighter Plugin

-This is a simple plugin for [Obsidian](https://obsidian.md), that will highlight the notes that have 1 or more todos.
+Highlights the notes that contain 1 or more todos.

 ## How does it work?